Early Spring Bamboo Tips Green Tea Zhu Ye Qing 竹叶青

 Zhu Ye Qing has risen to be one of the most famous teas in modern Chinese tea culture due to its exceptional quality and unique taste.
-This tea is grown in the high elevations of the lavish green misty Meng Ding Mountains of Sichuan province.
+This tea is grown in the high elevations of the lavish green misty Emei Mountains of Sichuan province.
 It was carefully plucked by hand, only buds, and delicately hand-processed.
-The dry leaves are actually very slim and small with unified appearance.
-This dedication to excellence is reflected in the cup, displaying a stunning visual when the wet leaves stand straight up in a glass brewing vessel, like a bamboo forest in your cup.
+The dry leaves are actually very slim and small with a unified appearance.
+This dedication to excellence is reflected in the cup, displaying a stunning visual when the wet leaves stand erect in a glass brewing vessel, like a bamboo forest in your cup.
 Only premium quality Zhu Ye Qing has the attribute of a "standing" wet leaf.
 It is simply a delight to just appreciate the leaves.

 Varietal: Sichuan local varietal called Tu Cha